Board of Directors

 Jamie Renton, Board Member

 Jamie is currently the Adults with Disabilities Transition Specialist for Pleasanton Adult and Career Education, the Adult School for Pleasanton Unified School District.
 She coordinates a paid internship program for adults with disabilities.
 Jamie also works with community partners to develop job opportunities for people with disabilities.
 She is enthusiastic about helping her interns explore their skill sets and interests to find employment opportunities in our community.
 Jamie previously worked for many years as a Librarian, assisting under-served people in finding jobs and gaining independence.
-Jamie is an active member in the Pleasanton Chamber of Commerce, a Board member of HireAble, and a member of the Tri-Valley SELPA Community Advisory Council.
+Jamie serves on the City of Pleasanton Housing Commission and is an active member in the Pleasanton Chamber of Commerce, a Board member of HireAble, and a member of the Tri-Valley SELPA Community Advisory Council.
 She has won several awards for her work in Education.

 Tamy Ratto, Advisory Board Member